ylansegal/blog/src/_drafts/deployments-with-schema-migrations.md

 <img src="/assets/images/diagrams/instant_rollback.png" alt="Instantaneous Rollack" class="center">

-So far, we've determine on which side of the code swap our migration needs to run.
-In the diagram the migration is labeled as `S0 -> S1`, and is show as taking a certain amount of time.
+We've determine on which side of the code swap our migration needs to run. `S0 -> S1` is shown as taking a certain amount of time.
 During this period, we can't be sure in which state (`S0` or `S1`) our database is in, but we know that `V0` is compatible either way.
-Do we have to worry about an state in-between `S0` and `S1`?
+Do we have to worry about what state in-between `S0` and `S1`?
 It depends.
 The [Rails documentation](https://guides.rubyonrails.org/active_record_migrations.html#migration-overview) states:

 > On databases that support transactions with statements that change the schema, migrations are wrapped in a transaction.
 If the database does not support this then when a migration fails the parts of it that succeeded will not be rolled back.
 You will have to rollback the changes that were made by hand.

-If you are using Postgres, transaction support ensures that you are in either `S0` or `S1`.
-For other databases, like MySQL, this might not be true for all migrations.
-In our example, the migration produces one -- and only one -- data definition statement.
+If you are using Postgres, transaction support ensures that you are in either `S0` or `S1`, as long as you are making changes in a single migration.
+For other databases, like MySQL, this is not the case.
+In our example, the migration produces one -- and only one -- data definition statement (`CREATE TABLE...`).
 It will either succeed or fail.
 Even if transactions are not supported, we probably don't need to worry.
 For the purpose of the rest of the post, I will assume then that we can be sure that our database is either in `S0` or `S1`, and that `SO -> S1` implies that we could be in either state.

 # Short-Downtime Deployment